HesionLeadership/Hesion_Content_Pipeline/README.md

 **Automated discovery pipeline for leadership-relevant news and research.**

-**Automated discovery pipeline for leadership-relevant news and research.**

 An AI-powered system that discovers fresh stories from business, tech, and organizational psychology sources, analyzes them for leadership insights, and outputs draft posts for Hesion's LinkedIn content strategy.

 ---